 Newman has been the consulting creative director for AARP magazine, Cottage Living, and O, the Oprah magazine.
 He led the creative team that redesigned TV Guide, and has been responsible for shaping the visual direction of numerous other publications.
 At Reader’s Digest he led the launch of app editions for both the iPad and Kindle Fire, and worked as creative consultant on the launch of the Adweek app.
+In 2014-15 Newman led the team that created and launched iPad and mobile apps for Fast Company.

 Newman has worked with a wide array of magazines and newspapers, consulting on issues ranging from staffing to cover design to overall art direction.
 He has ongoing clients in publication design, app creation, book design, and more.